 Light travels at 300,000 kilometres per second, so it takes about 1.3 seconds for light to travel from the Moon back to the Earth.
 In other words, the Moon is 1.3 light-seconds away from the Earth.

-An elliptical orbit
+The Moon's elliptical orbit

 No orbit is perfectly circular.
 Some are very close, but they are all at least slightly elliptical in shape.
-Astronomers can measure how near to a perfect circle an orbit is by calculating its eccentricity.
+Astronomers can measure how near to a perfect circle an orbit is by calculating its 'eccentricity'.

 This is expressed by a number that is between 0 and 1.
 The closer the eccentricity is to 0, the closer the orbit is to a circle.
 In fact, a circle can be thought of as a special kind of ellipse that has an eccentricity of 0.